 5. Many hotels offer onsite pools, beaches, spas, restaurants, fitness centers, shops, and bars that are a short walk from your room.

-6. Most hotel locations cater to tourists, so you can expect a variety of local attractions near your hotel to enjoy as well.
+6. Most hotel locations cater to tourists, so you can expect to enjoy a variety of local attractions near your hotel as well.

 7. A hotel is a solid structure that provides security during inclement weather.